darkedges/cordova-plugin-voiceit/README.md

 ```
 ### Delete User

-To delete an existing user call the deleteUser function like this with the following parameters: developerID, email, password
+To delete an existing user call the deleteUser function like this with the following parameters: developerID, email, password(not encrypted, just in text form the plugin encrypts the password using SHA256 for you)

 ```javascript
 VoiceIt.deleteUser({